-The School Secretary (or in their absence the person assigned to cover) must take the registers and visitors book.
+The School Secretary (or in their absence the person assigned to cover) must take the print out of the registers and visitor log.

-Staff must report to the senior member of staff to confirm whether or not all of their pupils/visitors/volunteers are safely out of the building.
+Staff must report to the Headteacher/senior member of staff to confirm whether or not all of their pupils/visitors/volunteers are safely out of the building.